Fit a Two-Component Spatio-Temporal Point Process Model

 for the additive-multiplicative spatio-temporal intensity model

 described in Meyer et al. (2012).
-It uses nlminb
+It uses nlminb as the

-default optimizer and returns an object of class "twinstim"
+default optimizer and returns an object of class "twinstim".

-Such objects have print
+Such objects have print, plot and

-summary
+summary methods.

-output can be converted via corresponding
+The summary output can be converted via corresponding

-xtable
+xtable or

-toLatex
+toLatex methods.

 Furthermore, the usual accessor methods are implemented, including

-, and
+residuals, and

-Additional functionality is provided by the R0
+Additional functionality is provided by the R0 and

-simulate
+simulate methods.

 Value

-Returns an S3 object of class "twinstim"
+Returns an S3 object of class "twinstim", which is a list with

 the following components: